 What is solar hot water?

-Also known as solar thermal, a domestic solar hot water system is one which absorbs the sun’s energy and transfers it to a storage cylinder.
-It is different from photovoltaics; solar hot water panels do not produce electricity, they heat water directly.
+Also known as solar thermal, a domestic solar hot water system is one that absorbs the sun’s energy and transfers it to the water in a well-insulated storage cylinder, so that you have hot water when you need it.
+Solar thermal is different from solar photovoltaics, as solar hot water panels (usually called ‘collectors’) don’t produce electricity – they have water flowing through them, which they heat directly.

-Two solar hot water panels on a domestic roof; they are thicker than solar electric panels, but only protrude about 10cm from the roof.
+Two flat-plate panels on a domestic roof; they’re thicker than solar electric panels, but only protrude about 10cm from the roof.

 A typical indirect solar hot water system: the gas boiler will kick in if the solar coil in the cylinder doesn’t raise the temperature of the water enough.